 - Certified by the American Board of Surgery

-- Recipient of an NIH Clinical and Translational Science Award
+- Recipient of a National Institutes of Health Clinical and Translational Science Award

-- Only surgeon in Tennessee that is a member of the American Society of Peritoneal Surface Malignancy
+- Only surgeon in Tennessee who is a member of the American Society of Peritoneal Surface Malignancy

 Get Connected to Dr. Kamran Idrees